 - 1 egg

 - 1/4 c sugar

 - Optional (any or all): 1/2 t cinnamon, mashed banana, 1 t vanilla, 1/2 c chocolate chips

 - Sift flour, baking powder and salt into a bowl.

 - In another bowl, beat the egg and sugar with a whisk until pale and thick.

-- Add the egg mixture to the dry ingredients and mix until just combined.
+- Add the egg mixture to the dry ingredients.
+Slowly add the milk and mix until just combined.

 - Cook.
 Flip when the bubbles appear.

 - Serve with your favourite condiments!